-- 2. Allocation Priorities: All Housing Programs (CDBG/HOME) are implemented Consortium-Wide (All of - Jefferson County outside of the Cities of Birmingham, Bessemer, County Line, West Jefferson, Hoover, Sumiton, Argo and Helena).
-In infrastructure and social service programs, Jefferson County does not discriminate against any area of the County based upon geographic considerations.
+- 2. All Housing Programs (CDBG/HOME) and public service programs (CDBG) are implemented Consortium-Wide (All of Jefferson County outside of the Cities of Birmingham, Bessemer, County Line, Sumiton, Argo, Helena and Hoover).
+Regarding non-housing activities Jefferson County does not discriminate against any area of the County based upon geographic considerations.
 Every effort will, however, be made to target, where feasible, funds into areas which have the greatest need.
 Greatest need is defined as areas where 50% or more of the households have incomes 80% or less of median based upon HUD figures or where greater than 30% of the households are minority.
-This is based upon 2000 Census data until more complete 2010 data becomes available.
+This is based upon 2010 Census data.
 A direct corollary has been seen between high minority concentrations and high poverty levels. - 3.
 Due to the growing need for housing rehabilitation assistance in Jefferson County, yearly funding cuts on the national level and lack of funds at the local level work together to prevent us from properly addressing the needs of the Consortium underserved or otherwise.
 With this scarcity of program funding there is also a multi-year waiting period for housing rehabilitation assistance.
-Infrastructure and social service programs suffer from the same scarcity of funds meaning that less can be done with CDBG funds on an annual basis.
+Non-housing activities suffer from the same scarcity of funds meaning that less can be done with CDBG funds on an annual basis.
 To compensate for this, Jefferson County continues to seek alternate sources of funding. - 4.
-Resources Jefferson County expects to receive \$1,850,588 in CDBG funds, \$8,605 in CDBG program income; \$906,811 in HOME funds, and \$75,000 in HOME program income; \$89,937 in federal Emergency Shelter Grant funds and \$50,590 in federal Emergency Solutions Grant funds making a total of \$2,981,531 in funds available for Program Year 2011-12.
+Jefferson County expects to receive \$1,723,867.00 in CDBG funds, \$5,000.00 in CDBG program income; \$563,262.00 in HOME funds, \$140,816.00 in County match (In-Kind), and \$100,000.00 in HOME program income; \$160,259.00 in federal ESG funds, and \$160,259.00 in ESG Match funds, making a total of \$2,853,463.00 in funds available for Program Year 2013-14.